 “And the Lord has sent to you all His servants the prophets, rising early and sending them, but you have not listened nor inclined your ear to hear.”

 The immediate ministry of the prophets was to call Israel back to the law, and therefore back to God (Neh.
 9:26, Jer.
 7:13, 29:19).
 But Israel would not listen.
 Yes, they had some bright spots in their history, with David and early with Solomon, but from the time they built the golden calf and the tablets of stone were broken before they ever made it into the camp, evil had entered in.
 Israel had left her first position.
-Sin and evil would only grow and ripen.
-Idolatry was her first sin and the breaking of the first commandment.
+Sin would only grow and ripen.
+Idolatry was her first sin, the breaking of the first commandment.
 It’s ripening would plague her history all the way to her captivity.
 From the time of Mt.
 Sinai Israel was in decline.
 It would not be long before idolatry, apostasy, and rebellion were fully developed in her.
 The amazing thing is that this all happens to the Jews in their history when the manifested presence of Jehovah is with them.
 In a sense it all happens right under God’s nose, so to speak.
 Why?
 How could they do this?
-It simple displays what God was proving about man by giving the law – his utter depravity.
+It simply displays what God was proving about man by giving the law – mankind’s utter depravity.

 When Israel strayed further from His law and needed chastisement, Jehovah would use the heathen nations as a rod of correction against His own people (Neh.
 9:26-27).
 There is a subsisting principle associated with God’s government – judgment begins at the house of God (I Pet.
 4:17).
 Israel would always be corrected first or judged first, before judgment came on the nations surrounding them, even those used by Jehovah in His chastisements.
 He may use a greater evil to correct His own people, but then in turn He would judge the arrogance and pride of that nation He used.